Check out v4 of the Fauna CLI

 Overview of Event Feeds

-An event stream tracks changes to a specific Set of documents or document fields, defined by an FQL query, in the database.
-Event Feeds are asynchronous requests that poll a stream for paginated events.
+An event source tracks changes to a specific Set of documents or document fields, defined by an FQL query, in the database.
+Event Feeds are asynchronous requests that poll an event source for paginated events.

 Imagine you have a e-commerce operation.
 Every time a product is low in stock, you want to send a notification to your team.
 You can use an Event Feed to track the stock levels of your products.
 When the stock level of a product falls below a certain threshold, the Event Feed sends an event to your warehouse team.
 Let’s say you check the stock levels every 10 minutes.
 The Event Feed will return all the events from the previous 10 minutes.